 Runtime: 97 minutes

 Fullmetal Alchemist (2017)

 Fullmetal Alchemist is a live-action film based on the popular manga and anime of the same name.
 The film, like the subsequent versions, follows brothers Edric and Alphonse.
-The two brothers live with their ill mother in the countryside, where they study alchemy.
+The brothers live with their ill mother in the countryside, where they study alchemy.
 After their mother dies, however, they try to bring her back to life with a forbidden Human Transmutation.
-The alchemy fails and has severe consequences: Edric loses his arm and leg, and Alphonse loses his entire body, and his spirit possesses an empty suit of armor.
+The alchemy fails and has severe consequences: Edric loses his arm and leg, while Alphonse loses his entire body and his spirit possesses an empty suit of armor.

 The two brothers grow up to become state alchemists while continuing to hide their taboo act and pursue a stone that has the power to restore their bodies.
 The film received mixed reviews, but it does feature some pretty advanced film techniques and high production value, rendering it worth the watch, especially for fans of the show and manga.

 Director: Fumihiko Sori